Gendered Creative Teams Workshop 2017

 We welcome submissions in the form of short abstracts featuring original work related to the topic of the workshop.
 The authors will have an opportunity to present their work in the form of a poster and a short presentation as part of the program.

-You can submit your work to firstname.lastname@example.org until March 31.
+You can submit your work to email@example.com until April 15.
 Please specify "Gendered Creative Teams Workshop" in the subject line of your email and attach your abstract as a pdf document, with a page limit of 2 pages (without references).
-Contributions will be evaluated by the organizing committee on a rolling base and notifications will be sent out by April 15.
+Contributions will be evaluated by the organizing committee on a rolling base.

 We see teams becoming dominant agents in creative work, the prominence of teams is increasing in all branches of science and humanities, in business and in the arts.
 Recent research suggests that diversity is an advantage for team creativity, and it is especially gender diversity that was shown to be related to the collective intelligence of a team.
 However, while women are shown to play a key role in creative teams, there is ample evidence that they don’t get the same credit that men do.
 If women are vital participants in creative teams, their discrimination, mis-recognition, and discouragement is clearly leading to losses for creative fields and entire societies.